View the Images & Articles Gallery page.

 -- Darcie M. (aka Darcie McClarskie), via email (2017)

-The bar celebrates its 50th anniversary in August 2018.
+The bar celebrated its 50th anniversary in August 2018.
 (See article on the UrbanMilwaukee web site.)
 And they are rapidly approaching their 55th anniversary in August 2023!

 Credits: Contributors via "History of Gay Milwaukee" Facebook group and Jamie Taylor.